LilianeCastro/CatNoAr/README.md

 ![Logo Cat Noar Png](/Assets/Sprites/UI/Capa.png)

+## Important

+You must have Git LFS configured for your user account before cloning the repository: git lfs install

 ## Description

 > An adaptation of an old Brazilian popular song: "Atirei o pau no gato"